LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 For more details about the *EmaChainToolkitExample* application please refer to the [Decoding chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2#the-emachaintoolkitexample-application) article.

 **Note:** If you do not know yet about the Elektron Message API (EMA) and how to program and EMA consumer application I recommend you to follow this [EMA Quick Start](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/quick-start?content=8656&type=quick_start) and these [EMA Tutorials](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/learning).

+### The *ChainExpander* command line tool

+This example application allows you to expand a flat chain from the command line.
+When the expansion is done, chain elements names are simply displayed on the output either in text or JSON format.
+The application accepts options and arguments that allow you to set the chain name, the service name and the DACS user name.
+You can also activate the optimization for long chains or even switch the application to a non verbose mode and redirect the output (the chain elements) to a file so that it can be processed by another application or script.

 ## <a id="building-the-chainexpander"></a>Building the *ChainExpander* and *EmaChainToolkitExample* applications